MatFeaLib/MatFeaLib/matfealib/data/mendeleev/README.txt

-This features obtained from mendeleev package [https://mendeleev.readthedocs.io/en/stable/].
+The atomic properties from the mendeleev package [https://mendeleev.readthedocs.io/en/stable/].